microsoft/azuredevopslabs/labs/vsts/continuousintegration/readme.md

 ## Overview

-Visual Studio Team Services simplifies <a href="https://www.visualstudio.com/en-us/docs/build/overview/">Continuous integration</a> for your applications regardless of what platform you are targeting, or what language you are using.

-- Build on Linux, Mac, and Windows.

-- Use multi-platform build agents for Android, iOS, Java, .NET, and other applications.

-- Seamless integration with work, test, code, build, and release.

-- Track your builds with real-time build status.
+Continuous integration (CI) is the process of integrating your code into a shared repository as frequently as possible.
+During code integration, a build break or a test failure can inform you, in a timely manner, of an error in your code.

 When many developers collaborate on complex software projects, it can be a long and unpredictable process to integrate different parts of code together.
 However, you can make this process more efficient and more reliable if you build and deploy your project continuously.

-Continuous integration (CI) is the process of integrating your code into a shared repository as frequently as possible.
-During code integration, a build break or a test failure can inform you, in a timely manner, of an error in your code.
+Visual Studio Team Services simplifies <a href="https://www.visualstudio.com/en-us/docs/build/overview/">Continuous integration</a> for your applications regardless of what platform you are targeting, or what language you are using.
+VSTS Team Build allows you to:

+- Build on Linux, Mac, and Windows

+- Use a private or a hosted (Azure) build agent

+- Use multi-platform build agents for Android, iOS, Java, .NET, and other applications

+- Seamless integration with work, test, code, build, and release

+- Track your builds with real-time build status

 ## Pre-requisites